TmoodGitHub/salesboomerang_backend/README.md

 ## What more can I do with this project had I more time?:

-I would stress test the app to ensure security is sound such as SQL injection, XSS scripting, verbose message or information leak.
+This project would be rewritten from ground up in TypesScript to demonstrate solid understanding of the superscript, making the work more scalable, modular and minimize repeatition.
+I would include more testing with Jest to justify my work.
+Finally, refactor everything to ensure that there's no security vulnerabilities, ensure loose coupling, and overall tight and clean coding were used.
+Finally, I would stress test the app to ensure security is sound such as SQL injection, XSS scripting, verbose message or information leak.
 There are plenty of library available to create a more secure token transaction and further reinforce the Restful APIs.

 ## Running the server locally: